simeononsecurity/simeononsecurity.ch/content/articles/the-future-of-cybersecurity-and-the-skills-needed-for-success/index.en.md

 Another important skill is **communication**.
 Cybersecurity professionals need to be able to explain complex technical concepts to non-technical stakeholders.
 They also need to be able to collaborate effectively with other members of their team.

 **Technical skills** are, of course, also essential in cybersecurity.
-Cybersecurity professionals need to be familiar with a wide range of technologies and tools, including firewalls, intrusion detection systems, and encryption.
+Cybersecurity professionals need to be familiar with many technologies and tools, including firewalls, intrusion detection systems, and encryption.
 They also need to be familiar with programming languages such as Python and C++.

 In addition to these technical skills, cybersecurity professionals also need to have a good understanding of **risk management**.
 They need to be able to assess the risks that their organization faces and develop strategies for mitigating those risks.
 They also need to be able to identify vulnerabilities and develop plans for addressing them.